pandas-dev/pandas/doc/source/getting_started/intro_tutorials/01_table_oriented.rst

     df["Age"]

-When selecting a single column of a pandas ``DataFrame``, the result is a pandas ``Series``.
+When selecting a single column of a pandas :class:`DataFrame`, the result is a pandas :class:`Series`.
 To select the column, use the column label in between square brackets ``[]``.

 .. raw:: html